Animal Attack Lawyer

 Step 4: Negotiation

 The defendant's insurer will review the claim and respond.
-They may accept liability and offer a settlement, or they may dispute the claim.
-In either case, we'll negotiate on your behalf, always striving to achieve the best possible outcome for you.
+In most cases, they accept liability and offer a settlement, and we'll negotiate for a fair compensation amount.
+In rare circumstances, they may dispute the claim.

 Step 5: Court proceedings (where necessary)